bbencardino/bbencardino/README.md

-- 🤓 I’m currently working on my side projects
+- 🤓 I’m currently working on projects from Udacity's Nanodegree
 - 🕊 I’m currently learning Swift and UIKit
 - ✨ My pronouns are she/her